-If you think you've discovered a nova or supernova, the first place to report it is the International Astronomical Union's Central Bureau for Astronomical Telegrams -- follow the instructions on that page to make your report.
+If you think you have discovered a Galactic nova the first place to report it is the IAU's Central Bureau for Astronomical Telegrams -- follow the instructions on that page to make your report.
 This will ensure that your discovery will reach the largest number of people as soon as possible, and will also make it easier for other observers to confirm your discovery.
 You should not report novae to the AAVSO first -- doing so may significantly delay confirmation of your object, and you may not receive discovery credit for it.

 If your object is confirmed as a Galactic nova or bright extragalactic supernova, it will be added to the AAVSO's database of objects in short order, but we require that it be confirmed by the IAUC as a nova or supernova before announcing it as such.
 In rare circumstances we will announce objects that have been submitted to us first if they are exhibiting interesting behavior that requires rapid announcement.
 However, it is strongly preferred that observers begin the process of reporting novae and supernovae with CBAT first.
 Be forewarned that CBAT may take a few days to respond to your request, and be sure to follow their reporting instructions very closely.